MuhekoNikolas/sma/README.md

 ## About
 This is a project I did as part of my highschool information technology project.
+SMA stands for "Social Media App", and its supposed to be some sort of blog/literature site, where users submit both text and media for others to read and view.

 ## Project plan and route structure
 Project Idea.